You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 Understanding Why Cats React the Way They Do

-If your cat flops over like a fainting goat the second you dress them, don’t panic – this reaction is surprisingly common!
-Many cats freeze, crouch low, or even walk sideways when first wearing clothes, not because they hate you or the sweater, but because the sensation is unfamiliar and confusing.
+If your cat flops over like a fainting goat the moment you dress them, don’t panic — this is incredibly common!
+A lot of cats freeze, crouch low, or even walk sideways the first time they’re in clothes.
+Not because they hate you, or the sweater, but because the feeling is just… new, weird, different.
+And cats are not big fans of “new” as their routines are sacred to them.

-Think of it like putting on a wetsuit for the first time – it’s not painful, just weird!
-But with short, positive sessions (paired with affection and treats), most cats quickly realize they can move just fine and may even begin to associate their cozy sweater with comfort and safety.
+Think of it like putting on a wetsuit for the first time — it’s not painful, just really, really weird.
+With short, positive sessions (treats help a lot here!), most cats figure out pretty quickly that they can still move just fine, and the sweater starts to feel normal — and later, even cozy and comforting.

 Treats, Treats, Treats

-Treats are your secret weapon, and you’re the one holding them!
-Cats respond to positive reinforcement just like dogs do.
-So, when putting on or taking off the sweater, pair it with affection and their favorite snack.
-This helps your cat associate the experience with something good.
+Treats are your secret weapon, and you’re the one holding them.
+Cats respond to positive reinforcement just as much as dogs do — so when you’re putting on or taking off the sweater, pair it with some affection and their favorite snack.
+You want your cat to start thinking “oh, this thing again?
+Great, that means good stuff happens.”
+This works especially well with cats, who are very food-motivated!

-(A quick side note: Why don’t vet clinics offer cat treats like they do for dogs?
-We always bring our own.
-Cats deserve positive reinforcement, too!)
+(A quick side note: why don’t vet clinics keep cat treats on hand the way they do for dogs?
+We always end up bringing our own.
+Cats deserve bribery too!)

 Keep It Short & Sweet